amalthomas2003/S6_AI/AI S6/exp4/Readme.md

-Use permutations from itertool module
+Use permutations from itertools module

 strategy : bruteforce